Phantom Stranger: Volume 4

+Justice League membership status

 The Phantom Stranger is better known for his role as a supernatural assistant to other heroes, such as the Justice League.
 His status as either a full, reserve, or honorary member of the League is debatable.
 After a vote of the majority of the team in Justice League of America #103, they offered him membership, with Superman declaring the Stranger "a member" without qualification, though he left before accepting.
 This issue was part of an unofficial metafictional crossover with Marvel Comics, spanning titles from both of the major comics companies.
 Beginning in Marvel's Amazing Adventures #16 (by Steve Englehart with art by Bob Brown and Frank McLaughlin), the story continued in DC's Justice League of America #103 (by Len Wein, Dick Dillin and Dick Giordano), and is concluded in Thor #207 (by Gerry Conway and penciler John Buscema).
 Each comic featured writers Steve Englehart, Gerry Conway, and Len Wein, as well as Wein's first wife Glynis, interacting with Marvel or DC characters at the Rutland Halloween Parade in Rutland, Vermont.
 The Phantom Stranger has at least twice asserted his membership status when other Leaguers challenged his input, during the vote on the League's re-admission of Wonder Woman and during the crossover with The Avengers.
 In contrast, many in-story accounts of League membership fail to include the Stranger; when Zatanna was admitted as a member, Superman and Hawkman clarified that the 12-member limit in the League's charter had been rewritten previously to admit Hawkgirl as the 13th.
 Writer Len Wein commented on the Phantom Stranger's relationship with the JLA in a 2012 interview stating that the character "only sort of joined.
 He was offered membership but vanished, as per usual, without actually accepting the offer.
 Over the years, other writers have just assumed [he] was a member, but in my world, he never really said yes".

-The Stranger also starred in a miniseries in 1987.
-This series portrayed him as an agent of the Lords of Order.
-They temporarily stripped the Stranger of his powers, due to his desire to continue a battle against the Lords of Chaos.
-This went against the wishes of the Lords of Order, who had believed a victory by darkness over light was necessary and preordained.
-This series featured Eclipso as an agent of Chaos; in Green Lantern/Superman: Legend of the Green Flame, this role is continued, but the Stranger claims that he belongs to no group.
-The Lords of Order threaten to strip him of his powers, and he leaves, claiming that he shall continue to wander.

-A forty-second issue was added to the second series during the Blackest Night event, effectively a one-shot.